Leeton railway station: Description

 Station seats and the station sign.

 Condition

 As at 18 July 2013, buildings are generally in good condition.
 Leeton station building has retained a moderate degree of integrity and intactness, albeit with later extensions.
 The original form and construction of the building are still evident.
 The precinct has a low level of intactness.

 Modifications and dates

 In 1965 the parcels room was modified, and the signal box was incorporated into the station building.

 Services

-Leeton is served by NSW TrainLink Xplorer between Griffith and Sydney on Thursday and Sunday, split from Canberrra services at Goulburn.
+Leeton is served by the twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberra services at Goulburn.
 NSW TrainLink also operate a road coach service from Wagga Wagga to Griffith via Leeton.

 Heritage listing

 As at 18 July 2013, Leeton Railway Precinct is of state significance as an intact example of a large precast concrete station building and is one of only two similar examples in NSW.
 Over 140 precast concrete station buildings were constructed in NSW, and Leeton is one of only a few known examples of this scale.
 The construction of the railway station was an integral component of the Murrumbidgee Irrigation Area (MIA) Scheme which provided the opportunity for new agricultural resources to be grown and freighted by rail to the rest of NSW.
 Following World War I, the town became a settlement for migrants and returned soldiers, who travelled by train to embark on a new life.
 The site of the railway precinct is important for its historic link to the original urban plan of Leeton by Walter Burley Griffin.
 The other remaining railway structures including the signal box, goods shed and weighbridge collectively demonstrate widespread 20th century railway customs, activities and design in NSW.

 Leeton railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The site of the railway precinct is important for its historic link to the design of the town of Leeton by Walter Burley Griffin.
 The construction of the railway station was an integral component of the NSW government's ambitious Murrumbidgee Irrigation Area (MIA) Scheme which provided the opportunity for new agricultural resources to be grown and freighted by rail to the rest of NSW.
 Following World War I, the town became a settlement for migrants and returned soldiers, who travelled by train to embark on a new life.